 - Bring to a boil.

-- Reduce heat and cook while stirring until the mixture thickens – about ten minutes.
+- Reduce heat and cook while stirring until the mixture thickens – just a few minutes.

 - Remove from heat.